backstage/backstage/docs/cli/commands.md

 configuration options.

-In addition to the Jest configuration there's an optional `transformModules` option, which is an array of module names to transform.
-Normally modules inside `node_modules` are not transformed, but there are cases were published packages are not transpiled far enough to be supported by jest, in which case you need to enable transforms of them.
+In addition to the Jest configuration there's an optional `transformModules` option, which is an array of module names to include in transformations.
+Normally modules inside `node_modules` are not transformed, but there are cases were published packages are not transpiled far enough to be usable by Jest, in which case you need to enable transform of them.

-Another way to override the Jest configuration is to place a `jest.config.js` or `jest.config.ts` file in the package.
+Another way to override the Jest configuration is to place a `jest.config.js` or `jest.config.ts` file in the package root.
 As opposed to the `package.json` way of overriding config, this completely removes the base config, and so you need to set it up from scratch.

 ```text
 Usage: backstage-cli test [options]